TosbackCgusBridge-Bot/CGUs-versions/Agame/Privacy Policy.md

 From now on you can login with your social network account or your Agame.com account.

-Create an avatar or Close pop-up Log In Use your social network Log in with Facebook Log in with Google or Sorry, we couldn't log you in.
-Please try again.
+Create an avatar or Close pop-up SIGN IN Use your social network Log in with Facebook Log in with Google or sign in below Sorry, we were unable to sign you in.
+Try again!

 Forgot your username or password?

 Keep me logged in on this computer.
-Log in   No account yet?
-Join for FREE!
+Sign in Not a member yet?
+Join now - it's free!
 Connection error Close Uh oh!

 There's been a connection error.
 Please try again.